 But we've also seen a lot of bread makers that make dense loaves with large holes, sunken tops, knobbly, thick and burnt crusts and leave ingredients unmixed.

-So before you buy, take a look to see which bread makers have scored highly enough to become Best Buy bread makers.
+So before you buy, take a look to see which bread makers have scored highly enough in our tests to become one of our best bread makers.